-4 Easy Ways to Make Sure People Never Forget Your Ad
+4 Easy Ways to Make Memorable Ads

 There are many ways of doing this, and you can probably think of ones we haven’t covered, but here are some tips for keeping people thinking of what they’ve seen minutes and hours later.